-Additional information relating to the Company can be found on SEDAR (www.sedar.com).
+Additional information relating to the Company can be found on SEDAR+ at www.sedarplus.ca.

-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans is contained in the most recent management information circular of the Company filed on SEDAR.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans is contained in the most recent management information circular of the Company filed on SEDAR+.

-Additional financial information is provided in the Company's most recent audited consolidated financial statements and management's discussion and analysis available on SEDAR.
+Additional financial information is provided in the Company's most recent audited consolidated financial statements and management's discussion and analysis available on SEDAR+.